-I always attribute my escape from what seemed to be an eternal sentence in the cubicle world to my little blog.
+I always attribute my escape from what seemed like an eternal sentence in the cubicle world to my little blog, Prolific Living.

-Today, I hardly call myself just a blogger.
-My business has expanded into so many facets from creating online products and programs to running my own coaching service, writing books and speaking at conferences, but it all started with my blog.
+Today, I don’t call myself just a blogger.
+My business has expanded into many facets from creating online products and programs to running my coaching and career programs, writing books and speaking at conferences, but I never want to forget that it all started with one thing: my blog.

 My blog was the single door that opened me to the world of writing, self-employment, entrepreneurship, online e-commerce, power communities, social media, amazing people and a circle of like-minded friends I never thought I could find.